dronesmith/Dronesmith-Cloud/readme.md

 # Architecture

-Forge is architected as a ODM-driven Route-oriented Model-Controller with two-way binding views compiled client side.
-The following is an explanation of each layer:
+Forge is architected as an ODM-driven Route-oriented Model-Controller with two-way binding views compiled client side.
+The following is an explanation of each layer.

 ### View Layer
 The view layer is standard HTML/CSS/Javascript.
 Behavior is bounded both ways, so changes in the Client Control layer will update this layer and vice-versa, via Angular's `$scope` injection.